JoshKarpel/idesolver/docs/source/manual.rst

 IDESolver can operate in three modes: either a nonzero global error tolerance should be given, or a maximum number of iterations should be given, or both should be given.
 Nonzero global error tolerance is the standard mode, described in :ref:`the-algorithm`.
 If a maximum number of iterations is given with zero global error tolerance, the algorithm will iterate that many times and then stop.
-If both are given, the algorithm terminates either condition is met.
+If both are given, the algorithm terminates if either condition is met.

 Global Error Estimate